The Man From UNCLE

 comfortable chair behind his desk.
 Tie askew, hair fallen across his forehead,

-he irritatedly twirled a coffee cup in small circles
+he irritatedly twirled a coffee cup in small circles on the desktop.

 When he glanced up the detective glared icy